Max Hoffmann

-Carl Adolf Maximilian Hoffmann (25 January 1869 – 8 July 1927) was a German military strategist.
+Carl Adolf Maximilian Hoffmann (25 January 1869 – 8 July 1927) was a German military officer and strategist.
 As a staff officer at the beginning of World War I, he was Deputy Chief of Staff of the 8th Army, soon promoted Chief of Staff.
-Hoffmann, along with Hindenburg and Ludendorff, masterminded the devastating defeat of the Russian armies at Tannenberg and the Masurian Lakes.
+Hoffmann, along with Erich Ludendorff, masterminded the devastating defeat of the Russian armies at Tannenberg and the Masurian Lakes.
 He then held the position of Chief of Staff of the Eastern Front.
 At the end of 1917, he negotiated with Russia to sign the Treaty of Brest-Litovsk.

 Early life and prewar military career

 Hoffmann was born in Homberg (Efze) and was the son of a district court judge.
 From 1879 to 1887, he studied at the gymnasium in the city of Nordhausen.
 After his graduation, he volunteered for the 72nd Infantry Regiment.
 One of his comrades affectionately recalled, "He was almost the worst athlete, horseman and swordsman of them all.... he exceeded them in his terrifying appetite".
 As an ensign, he studied at the Kriegsschule (Officer School) in Neisse from October 1887 to August 1888, graduated with an Imperial commendation and was commissioned second lieutenant.
 From 1895 to 1898, as a first lieutenant, he attended the Prussian War Academy and then was sent to Russia to study the Russian language.
 He was on the General Staff from 1899 to 1901 in the First Department (Russia and the Nordic States).
 In 1901, he was promoted to captain and assigned as a staff officer to V Army Corps.
 Two years later, he moved to command a company in the 33rd Fusilier Regiment.
 In 1904 the General Staff sent him to Manchuria as an observer with the Imperial Japanese Army in its war against the Imperial Russian Army.
 During that time, he is remembered for breaching protocol in the presence of other foreign observers when a Japanese general refused to allow him on to a hill to watch a battle.
 That led him to respond that the general was "a yellow-skin" and that he was "uncivilized if you don't let me go over that hill".

 He returned to the staff twenty months later before he was assigned as the first staff officer of the 1st Division, stationed in Königsberg, East Prussia.
 In 1911, he became an instructor at the War Academy for two years before he moved to the 112th Infantry Regiment, where he had a field and then a staff position and was promoted to lieutenant colonel.